-- other medical conditions, including gastrointestinal reflux (GERD), asthma, or chronic sinusitis
+- other medical conditions, including GERD, asthma, or chronic sinusitis

-For some people, the specific cause of non-allergic rhinitis can’t be identified.
+For some people, doctors can’t identify the specific cause of nonallergic rhinitis.

 Treatments involve a combination of medications and lifestyle changes.
-In rare cases, surgery may be necessary to alleviate the symptoms of chronic rhinitis.
+In rare cases, a doctor may recommend surgery to relieve symptoms of chronic rhinitis.

 Medications known as antihistamines can help treat the underlying cause of allergic rhinitis.

-There are several other over-the-counter (OTC) and prescription medications available to help relieve some of the inflammation in the nasal passages.
+Other over-the-counter (OTC) and prescription medications may help reduce inflammation in the nasal passages.
 These include:

-- OTC or prescription antihistamines work for allergies, and include oral medications and nasal sprays.
-These medications work best if they’re started before pollen enters the air each spring.
+- OTC or prescription antihistamines: These medications work for allergies and include oral medications and nasal sprays.
+These medications work best if they’re started before pollen enters the air.

-- OTC decongestants.
-Don’t use these decongestants for longer than three days or it can cause a rebound effect, making your symptoms worse.
+Doctors may prescribe OTC decongestants for short-term use.
+Don’t use these decongestants for longer than 3 days, or they can cause a rebound effect, making your symptoms worse.

-The best way to prevent and treat chronic rhinitis is to avoid the environmental allergen or trigger that is causing it.
-It’s not always possible to completely avoid an allergen or trigger, but you can minimize your exposure with the following tips:
+The best way to prevent and treat chronic rhinitis is to avoid the environmental allergen or trigger causing it.
+While it’s not always possible to completely avoid an allergen or trigger, you can minimize your exposure with the following tips: